Ggross98/Unity-RhythmLane/README.md

 [中文版](README_zh.md)
 ## Overview
 Rhythm game with falling notes (like djmax or osumania) and a corresponding sheet editor.
 Made with Unity.

+**Current issues**
+* There are problems with the holding keys.
+* This project may be migrated to Godot.

 ![Main menu](screenshots/menu.png)